Debt Collectors Threatening a Lawsuit Over the Phone, Spoofing, and Other Telephone Scams

 Fake Debt Collection Call Recorded - The beginning of my call sounds like this video, word for word

-WARNING: NEVER pay someone over the phone who has called YOU!
+NEVER pay someone over the phone who has called YOU!
+Authentic agencies will NOT ask you to purchase Gift Cards!!

 Eeeeek!
 Time to check it out